Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/getting-started-slingshot.md

 - **Shared with Me**: Quick access to anything in Slingshot that has been shared with you.
 You can share, dashboards, lists, discussions, and more.
 - **My Analytics**: Gain deeper insights than ever before with self-service business intelligence.
 Build dashboards right from the data sources you use every day, access your organizations data catalog and much more.
     - *Data Catalogs*: Find the most trustful information about your company, accesssing data that is categorized and certified.
-- **My Pins**: Contains all your links to different to resources, including files from cloud storages, URLs, and analytics dashboards.
+- **My Pins**: Contains all your links to different resources, including files from cloud storages, URLs, and analytics dashboards.

 >[!NOTE] Data Catalogs is an Enterprise level feature.